-This first group of HO scale cabooses will ship to dealers in December, 2013.
+This first group of HO scale cabooses has shipped to dealers!

 Missouri Pacific Short Body Bay Window Caboose.
 Missouri Pacific developed this caboose design in concert with International Car Company in the Summer of 1977.
 351 cars were built through early ‘82 in MoPac’s De Soto and Sedalia Shops.
 Contrary to popular belief, these were not transfer cabooses but were, in fact, built for regular service.
 Following the merger with Union Pacific and Western Pacific, these cabooses migrated across the greater UP system.
 The two road numbers will be sold separately.
 31010 Missouri Pacific #13835 single car $49.95; 31011 Missouri Pacific #13927 single car $49.95.

 Union Pacific Short Body Bay Window Caboose.
 Union Pacific borrowed MoPac short bay window cabooses to evaluate the design for their own fleet.
 However, in 1982 they inherited the original fleet with the merger of Missouri Pacific.
 At least one of these cars was repainted in UP yellow for regular service.
 In recent years, car #13737 was parked on a spur to become a yard office.
 It remains today in the paint scheme shown here.
 31020 Union Pacific yellow #13737 single car $49.95.